LucianoBWille/gitBot/README.md

 ## Features

 - Generate GitHub contribution heatmaps with custom text or patterns.
+- Fetch existing GitHub contributions to avoid overwriting them.
+- Automatically adjust contribution levels based on your existing contributions.
 - Control the density of contributions using noise parameters.
 - Automatically create and manage a `gh-pages` branch for commits.
 - Push commits to a remote repository to update the contribution graph.
-- Fully customizable with command-line arguments.
+- Fully customizable with interactive input.

 ## How It Works

 1. **Input Text**: You provide the text or pattern to be drawn on the GitHub contribution graph.
+2. **Fetch Contributions**: The tool fetches your existing GitHub contributions to ensure no overwriting and adjusts contribution levels accordingly.
-2. **Noise and Art Generation**: The tool generates noise and combines it with the art (text) to create a final contribution pattern.
+3. **Noise and Art Generation**: The tool generates noise and combines it with the art (text) to create a final contribution pattern.
-3. **Commits Creation**: Commits are created for each day in the heatmap, with timestamps and messages.
+4. **Commits Creation**: Commits are created for the missing contributions in the heatmap, with timestamps and messages.
-4. **Push to GitHub**: The commits are pushed to the `gh-pages` branch of your repository, updating your GitHub contribution graph.
+5. **Push to GitHub**: The commits are pushed to the `gh-pages` branch of your repository, updating your GitHub contribution graph.

 ## Installation